Wednesday Foundations Course

 Join us for our continuing step-by-step exploration of the authentic path of Buddhist mindfulness-awareness meditation and insight, as presented by and made relevant for our contemporary lives by Chogyam Trungpa Rinpoche.
 This series is recommended for both beginning and returning meditators and each segment is meant to both stand alone, accessible to new-comers or drop-ins, as well as present a progressive journey.

 This segment is about the transition from the Hinayana, or the Foundational Path, which is focused on training one’s own mind, to the Mahayana, or the Vast Path.
 This is the path of the so-called “Bodhisattvas”— those who constantly strive to transform their own minds, in order to transform the entire world.
+For an overview, the syllabus can be viewd here.

 Each session begins with 45 minutes of meditation in two twenty-minute sessions, followed by a talk and discussion.
 The talks are presented as a six-week course, but sporadic drop-in attendance is also fine.
 Readings for each class are taken from a wide variety of Chogyam Trungpa Rinpoche’s writings, and are available online for download and in spiral bound sourcebooks for a minimal fee.
 The sessions are facilitated by a senior teacher of the Westchester Buddhist Center.